On toric ideals arising from signed graphs: Proofs of the main results

 \textbf{(G${4}^{\prime}$)} Suppose that $G$ is (G${4}^{\prime}$).
-Similar to previous case, by Lemma~\ref{lem:sumevencycle} we may assume that two triangles are odd in $(G,\tau)$.
-Then we will find $2(=r({G,\tau}))$ elements which generate $I_{(G,\tau)}$.
-Note that the six walks defined as Figure \ref{fig:2connCIS5-1} are all possible primitive walks.
+Similar to previous case, by Proposition~\ref{lem:sumevencycle}, we may assume that two triangles are odd-signed in $(G,\tau)$.
+Then we will find $2(=r({G,\tau}))$ binomials which generate $I_{(G,\tau)}$.
+Note that the six walks defined as Figure~\ref{fig:2connCIS5-1} are all possible primitive walks.